grafana/grafana/docs/sources/administration/database-encryption.md

 Fortunately though, envelope encryption was added since Grafana v8.3 behind a feature toggle.
 So, in case of emergency, Grafana administrators will be able to downgrade up to Grafana v8.3 and enable envelope encryption as a workaround.

-> **Note:** In Grafana releases between v8.3 and v8.5, you can turn on envelope encryption on by adding the term
+> **Note:** In Grafana releases between v8.3 and v8.5, you can turn envelope encryption on by adding the term
 > `envelopeEncryption` to the list of feature toggles in your
 > [Grafana configuration]({{< relref "../administration/configuration/#feature_toggles" >}}).